CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 29. Blackout/Colorout bases are not allowed.

-30. Maze bases are not allowed.
+30. Maze/zigzag bases are not allowed.
+Anything over 3 turns is defined as a maze or zigzag base.

 31. All entities are considered props - this includes cameras, text-screens, etc.